tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 - XXXX --> the assigned RFC number for this I-D
 - draft-ietf-pce-sid-algo-29, Sections 4.5.1 and 4.5.2 --> the draft version and section number as in the latest version of {{?I-D.ietf-pce-sid-algo}} at the time this document is published as an RFC
-- 2026-01-15 --> the actual date of the publication of this document
-- 2026-02-06 --> the actual date of the publication of this document
+- 2026-05-08 --> the actual date of the publication of this document

 ### References to RFCs